Tether Cars

 INTERESTING, HIGH QUALITY TRADES ARE ALWAYS WELCOME.
 HAVE FUN!!

-1946 DOOLING F KEN BRENN OFFY
+1946 DOOLING F

 ~ SOLD ~

-This tether car is 16" long and features a two piece magnesium body, two piece knee action front axle, a rear gearbox containing bevel gears, original flywheel, connector and "dog bone" driveshaft.
-The grille is original as are the wheels and tires.
-This F car is powered by a McCoy .60 black case ignition engine; the coil, condenser, battery box, shut off switch, and wiring are in place; the driveline turns through smoothly; the engine has excellent compression.
-The fuel tanks, spark plug, needle valve, and tether cable brackets are in place.
-The graphics are genuine hand applied GOLD LEAF.
-This is a beautiful Dooling F tether car depicting a classic iconic winning racer of the day.
+You are looking at a 1946 DOOLING F TETHER CAR; in outstanding restored condition.
+The car is 16" long and features a two piece magnesium body, two piece knee action front axle, a rear gearbox containing bevel gears, original flywheel, connector and "dog bone" driveshaft.
+The body and pan are finished in brilliant red, with hand painted graphics depicting the Johnny Pawl Racing Equipment Company #18.
+Johnny Pawl was based in Crown Point Indiana and manufactured the Kurtis Kraft midget chassis and sold and serviced Offenhauser engines, as well as numerous other racing components and tires.
+This F car is powered by a McCoy .60 black case ignition engine; the driveline turns through smoothly; the engine has excellent compression.
+The spark plug, needle valve, and tether cable brackets are in place, as are the two fuel tank system, shut off switch, coil, condenser, and wiring.
+This is a beautifully restored original Dooling F with a wonderful shelf presence.

-1939 DOOLING FROG
+1939 DOOLING MERCURY DELUXE

 www.VintageRacer.net : Vintage Automobile Collections, by John P. Avery